TheresaLui/SelfHelpContent_v2/articles/microsoft.compute/compute-myvmrestartedunexpectedly.md

 	articleId="64c0a2f3-0fe4-4eed-a2d2-3218f58cde19"
 />

-# My VM restarted unexpectedly
+# Resolve issues with an unexpected VM restart

 4 out of 5 customers resolved their VM restart issue using the steps below.<br>